Your Ad Here

 by Chris Guenzler

-For once on a day that one of my trips started, I got to relax at home before being driven down to the Santa Ana Train Station to take a ten minutes late running Surfliner 583.
+For once, Tuesday, a day that one of my trips was to begin, I was able to relax at home before being driven to the Santa Ana train station.

-The new northbound canopies at Santa Ana had all been tiled.
+The new northbound canopies had all been tiled

-Surfliner 582 came in first so it was weird standing in the middle.
-I found some shade under the new bridge they are still building at this point since I was riding Pacific Business Class.
+We were told to wait on the middle platform but Surfliner 582 came in first, so it was weird standing in the middle.
+I found some shade under the new bridge in the area where I, along with the rest of the Pacific Business Class passengers, would be boarding.

-The train pulled into Santa Ana about ten minutes late and I took downstairs seat #1 in Car 6807.
-This push train had Cab Car 6800, Coaches 6408 and 6812, Coach/Cafe 6803, Pacific Business Class 6807 with engine 464.
-I enjoyed a Coca-Cola as the train made its way to Anaheim and Fullerton with me doing Major League Sukodu Puzzles.
-The train made its way to Los Angeles Union Station after seeing one of the Sounder trainsets head east for San Bernardino.
+The train pulled into Santa Ana about ten minutes late and I took Seat 1 downstairs in Car 6807.
+The train, operating in push mode, had Cab Car 6800, Coaches 6408 and 6812, Coach/Cafe 6803 and Pacific Business Class 6807, with engine 464.
+I enjoyed a Coca-Cola as the train made its way to Anaheim and Fullerton while I did Major League Sudoku puzzles.
+As the train continued to Los Angeles Union Station, I saw one of the Sounder train sets heading east for San Bernardino.

 I boarded the 32047 and had Room 6 with Efren as my sleeping car attendant.
-I relaxed in my room reading the USA Today until an on time departure.
+I relaxed in my room reading USA Today until an on-time departure.
 The book for this trip was "A Life on the Road" by Charles Kuralt.
-We paused at Bandini to let Metrolink 706 cruise by west before we entered the south track for Fullerton.
+We paused at Bandini to let Metrolink 706 pass by heading west before we entered the south track for Fullerton.

-At Fullerton for the first time ever we used the South Platform.
+At Fullerton for the first time ever we used the south platform for our station work.

-A view looking back at the Fullerton Station where we usually stop.
-I had received a 7:45 PM Dinner Reservation and was seated with George and Linda heading to Buffalo then onto Woodstock, Ontario.
-Also dining with me was Robert going to Cincinnati then onto DC and Danville.
-I had a Pork Chop and Chocolate Bundt.
-Dinner Conversations were excellent.
+The view looking back at Fullerton.
+I had received a 7:45 PM dinner reservation and was seated with George and Linda heading to Buffalo then onto Woodstock, Ontario.
+Also dining with me was Robert going to Cincinnati, then on to Washington DC and Danville.
+I had a pork chop and chocolate bundt cake.
+Dinner conversations were excellent.
 Later I took a fresh air break at San Bernardino.
-As I was enjoying the climb over Cajon Pass Conductor Dave Arthur stopped by for a catch up visit before I called it a night.
+As I was enjoying the climb over Cajon Pass, Conductor Dave Arthur stopped by for a catch-up visit before I called it a night.

-7/12/06 I woke up just before we crossed Canyon Diablo.
-At 6:30 AM I went to the Dining Car and had breakfast with Tom and Annette both heading to Chicago.
-I had French Toast and sausage which hit the spot.
-As the Chief passed though Hollbrook I started listening to both CD's of "Carl Palmer Band Working Live" as I enjoyed the first Coca-Cola of the morning.
-I read a chapter of my book then did a Sudoku Puzzle then alternated as the train rolled out of Arizona and headed into New Mexico.
-We paused in Gallup and later walked back to the rear door of our train.
+7/12/2006 I woke up just before we crossed Canyon Diablo.
+At 6:30 AM I went to the dining car and had breakfast with Tom and Annette both heading to Chicago.
+I had French Toast and Sausage which hit the spot.
+As the Chief passed though Holbrook, I started listening to both CDs of "Carl Palmer Band Working Live" as I enjoyed the first Coca-Cola of the morning.
+I read a chapter of my book then did a Sudoku puzzle, then alternated, as the train rolled out of Arizona and headed into New Mexico.
+We paused at Gallup and I later walked back to the rear door of our train.
 On the way back to my room, I stopped to talk with Gingi, one of the excellent coach attendants on the Southwest Chief.
-Back in the room, the Scorpions "Blackout" was the next musical selection that was followed by Metallica "Master of Puppets".
-Efren came by passing out both lunch and dinner reservations with me selecting only a 5 PM Dinner evening meal seating.
-We arrived into Albuquerque over an hour early.
+Back in the room, the Scorpions "Blackout" was the next musical selection which was followed by Metallica "Master of Puppets".
+Efren came by passing out both lunch and dinner reservations with me selecting only a 5:00 PM evening meal seating.
+We arrived at Albuquerque over an hour early

 The Southwest Chief at rest at Albuquerque.